Djiit/whydtogo/README.md

 ## Dependencies

 You will need (obviously) Python 3.X and pip.
 Python 3.4 comes bundled with pip.
-For Python 3.2 or 3.3, check how to install pip here : https://pip.pypa.io/en/latest/installing.html .
+For Python 3.2 or 3.3, check how to install pip here : https://pip.pypa.io/en/latest/installing.html.

+Optional : to extract audio from YouTube videos, you will also need avconv of ffmpeg (check how to download ffmpeg here : https://www.ffmpeg.org/download.html)

 ### Windows